FLwolfy/Tetris-Terminal-Game/README.md

 #### 6. Different Game Modes:
 This game now offers different modes, including __Classic__, __Stretch__, and __Drawing__ modes:
-- 6.1 Classic Mode:
+- 6.1 __Classic mode__:\
-  __Classic mode__ mirrors the original game with special blocks involved.
+   Mirrors the original game with special blocks involved.

-- 6.2 Stretch Mode:
+- 6.2 __Stretch mode__:\
-  __Stretch mode__ adds a dynamic gameplay to the gameboard by continuously changing the right border.
+   Adds a dynamic gameplay to the gameboard by continuously changing the right border.

-- 6.3 Drawing Mode:
+- 6.3 __Drawing mode__:\
-  __Drawing mode__ introduces creative tasks, providing players with specific "shape" challenges to complete.
+   Introduces creative tasks, providing players with specific "shape" challenges to complete.

 #### 7. Replay System:
 After each game ends, players can now replay their game, allowing them to analyze their performance, identify mistakes, and improve their Tetris skills in different modes.